Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/rappl.md

 partner can send and control this field.

 In standard PeSIT E, this value is transported in the PI 04.
-Its maximum length is limited by the eight-character standard.
+Its maximum length is limited by the eight- character standard.
 The PI 04 contains this value concatenated with the value of the ****ruser**** field.